Periodic Reeb orbits on prequantization bundles: Proofs of Corollaries

 \section{Proofs of Corollaries}

 In this section, we finally prove the statements about Reeb dynamics implied by the Theorem.
-In detail, we first prove Corollary \ref{cor:multiplicity} by showing that the critical point of the Hamiltonian function action functional found above correspond to closed Reeb orbits.
-Then we consider the special case of starshaped hypersurfaces in $\R^{2n}$.
-Here, known bounds for the lengths of closed Reeb orbits yield Corollary \ref{thmintro:el}.
+In detail, Corollary \ref{cor:multiplicity} is an immediate consequence of Lemma \ref{lem:Ham=Reeb}.
+In the the special case of starshaped hypersurfaces in $\R^{2n}$, known bounds for the lengths of periodic Reeb orbits yield Corollary \ref{thmintro:el}.
 We prove both corollaries for completeness, even though the key points of the proofs are known facts in contact dynamics.